Cloud MFT Pricing: Factors and Resources

 Total Managed File Transfer Cost

-The total cost of ownership (TCO) for MFT (cloud or on-premises) can vary widely, depending on which solution you choose and your use cases.
+The total cost of ownership (TCO) for MFT (cloud or on-premises) can vary widely, depending on your use cases and which solution is selected.

 With that much on the line, you should investigate a variety of vendors to find the best option.